ericalexanderorg/should-i-trust/README.md

 ### Setup
 -------------
-Create a settings.json fike in the python2 file with your cenys.io creds.
+Create a settings.json file in the python2 file with your cenys.io creds.
 See settings.json.example for an example.

 ### Running
 -------------